How Can We Save Coral? Coral Reefs Are In Danger

 Why are Coral Reefs Important?

-Stating that coral reefs give significant benefits to the marine ecosystem is just the icing on the top.
+Stating that coral reefs significantly benefit the marine ecosystem is just the icing.
 Coral reefs are more than just these vibrant colors and beauty.

 Biodiversity